aalmacin/eme/README.md

 # Eme

-Eme is used to generate audio files and Anki Cards which can be helpful for language learning.
+Eme is used to generate audio files, example sentences in the source language, and Anki Cards which can be helpful for language learning.

 ## Running the app